Welcome to Subtropica

 THE NURSERY IS WITHIN A PRIVATE RESIDENCE AND IS NOT OPEN FOR VISITORS.

 They are always on the lookout for rare and unusual plants that can grow in NZ.
-If you have something we might be interested in, drop us an email.
+If you have something that they might be interested in, please get in contact!